 In one extraordinary preclinical study, brain cells (neurons) in a part of the brain known as the amygdala (which is involved in memory and learning) dramatically increased their number of branching points (dendrites connecting to neighbouring brain cells) within 6 weeks of exposure to Bacopa monnieri, compared with controls.

-My first two selected nootropics that contain Bacopa monnieri, Neuro-Peak and Paneuromix are caffeine free, while the other two, Vi-Brain Stack and Power Focus contain caffeine plus L-theanine.
+My first three selected nootropics that contain Bacopa monnieri, Neuro-Peak, Paneuromix and NuClarity are all caffeine free, while the other two, Vi-Brain Stack and Power Focus contain caffeine plus L-theanine.

 |Bacopa monnieri 300mg